MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-operationalize-the-model.md

     EXEC [dbo].[PredictTip] @inquery = @query_string;
     ```

-4. The stored procedure returns a series of values representing the prediction for each of the top ten trips.
+4. The stored procedure returns a series of values representing the prediction for each of the top 10 trips.
 However, the top trips are also single-passenger trips with a relatively short trip distance, for which the driver is unlikely to get a tip.

 > [!TIP]